Palleas/Agamotto/README.md

 agamotto --version # 1.0.0
 ```

-[!IMPORTANT]
+> [!IMPORTANT]
-Agamotto currently has a dependency on `jq` to filter and transform the JSON output of the [swift package manager](https://www.swift.org/documentation/package-manager/) command line tool.
+> Agamotto currently has a dependency on `jq` to filter and transform the JSON output of the [swift package manager](https://www.swift.org/documentation/package-manager/) command line tool.
+I have plans to remove this eventually.

 ## Usage